leventemo/lvnt/src/content/blog/errorbank-categories.md

 In this case, you would install dependencies for both projects in the same `package.json` file, and use scripts to build and run each project separately.

 Ultimately, the choice of project structure depends on your specific needs and preferences.

+## rename db

+`ALTER DATABASE old_database_name RENAME TO new_database_name;`

+As for choosing a new name, here are a few things to be careful about:

+Database names in PostgreSQL are case-sensitive, so mydb and MyDB would be considered two different names.
+Database names cannot be longer than 63 characters.
+Database names cannot contain certain special characters, such as @, #, $, etc. Stick to alphanumeric characters and underscores.
+It's also a good idea to avoid using reserved keywords, such as user, database, table, etc. as database names.
+Make sure the new name is not already in use by another database.
+It's also worth noting that renaming a database does not change the ownership of the database or its contents.
+If you need to change the ownership, you'll need to use a separate command, such as ALTER DATABASE new_database_name OWNER TO new_owner;